Kong/docs.konghq.com/app/getting-started-guide/2.1.x/overview.md

 ### Using this guide
 * As a {{site.ee_product_name}} or Free Trial user, functionalities can be managed programmatically using a REST-based Admin API, or using the Kong Manager GUI.
 As a {{site.base_gateway}} user, you need to follow the Admin API steps since Manager is an Enterprise feature.
 In this guide, you can choose your preferred method, if options are available — you don’t have to follow both.
+* If you're running Kong in Hybrid mode, all tasks contained in this guide take place on the Control Plane.
 * This guide provides Kong Admin API examples in both HTTPie and cURL.
 If you want to use HTTPie, install it from [here](https://httpie.org/).
 * Any references to “{{site.base_gateway}}” refer to features or concepts common to both {{site.ce_product_name}} and {{site.ee_gateway_name}}.